 How To Apply

-Before you start your application, please read the Eligibility Requirements and the Physical Readiness Test requirements.
+Before you start your application, please read:

 APPLY NOW